Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 your industry?
 Are your opinions respected?
 If the answer is no to these questions, think twice

-before gating content that doesn't have a consultancy's seal of approval, no matter how much you
+before gating content that doesn't have a consultancy's name on it, no matter how much you paid for

 Because getting that content in front of as many eyeballs as possible could be something that

-words, not gating your content might be what shifts those answers from no to yes.
-Or perhaps
+In other words, not gating your content might be what shifts those answers from no to yes.
+Or

-getting more leads (and more resulting sales) now could be what drives that shift instead.
-Only
+perhaps getting more leads (and more resulting sales) now could be what drives that shift instead.

-you can know (or at least make a reasonable guess) which is more likely.
+Only you can know (or make a reasonable guess) which is more likely.

 World"), the awareness cost of gating could also be huge.
 But the smaller an audience gets, the